Opaque pointer: Use

 If the language the pointer is implemented with is strongly typed, programs and procedures that have no other information about an opaque pointer type T can still declare variables, arrays, and record fields of type T, assign values of that type, and compare those values for equality.
 However, they will not be able to de-reference such a pointer, and can only change the object's content by calling some procedure that has the missing information.

 Opaque pointers are a way to hide the implementation details of an interface from ordinary clients, so that the implementation may be changed without the need to recompile the modules using it.
 This benefits the programmer as well since a simple interface can be created, and most details can be hidden in another file.
 This is important for providing binary code compatibility through different versions of a shared library, for example.

 This technique is described in Design Patterns as the Bridge pattern.
 It is sometimes referred to as "handle classes", the "Pimpl idiom" (for "pointer to implementation idiom"), "Compiler firewall idiom", "d-pointer" or "Cheshire Cat", especially among the C++ community.
+It is heavily used in the Qt and KDE libraries.